hafizpatwary/flask-diet-app/README.md

 <a name="database"></a>
 ### Database's IP address, username and password up in GitHub
-During development it is likely that I will be working on different machines, hence there will be a public Git repo, it is very likely that I upload some credentils by mistake:
+During development it is likely that I will be working on different machines, hence there will be a public Git repo, it is very likely that I upload some credentils by mistake
 Solution:
 * Set enviornmental variables so that crednetials can be accesed by one person only
 * Delete credentials if you know someone else might use the same machine